-Asset Holdings A large two storey municipal building in Raymond Terrace which comprises a total Net Lettable area of approximately 4,119 m2.
+Asset Holdings A large two storey municipal building in Raymond Terrace which comprises a total Net Lettable area of approximately 4,119 m .
 The building is constructed upon a parcel of land which is part of a larger lot of commercially zoned land that will be developed for commercial interests into the medium term.

 Desired Level of Service Statement Ac To provide an ancillary facility for the housing of Council's Administration operations and as a Civic building utilised by visitors.

-Available Data pla • • -year Lifecycle Cost and space planning
+Available Data pla Asset register, full condition report, a 20-year Lifecycle Cost plan, sustainability opportunities report, and space planning analysis.

-Last Condition Survey September 2014
+Last Condition Survey Se September 2014

 General Co ondition Rating % Asset \$CRC

 Assessment of Condition 1 Near Perfect 80 \$19,663,200

 2 Good 7 \$1,720,530

 3 Satisfactory 13 \$3,195,270

 4 Very Poor 0 \$0

 5 Unserviceable 0 \$0

 Total 100 \$24,579,000

 Main Findings A well maintained building however some major assets are reaching the end of their usable life.
 Management of the building moved from Property Services to Community Assets in December 2020.
 New systems and updating data systems currently underway.

-Future Actions shment to coincide ace depot relocation with the proposed on/refurbishment.
+Future Actions Internal refurbishment to coincide with the proposed Raymond Terrace depot relocation/refurbishment.